Giannis Antetokounmpo: Senior national team

 He rejoined the team in August 2022.
-On August 25, 2022, Antetokounmpo scored a national team career-high 40 points, along with 8 rebounds and 5 assists, in a 94–100 overtime loss to Serbia in the 2023 World Cup qualifiers.

-In September, Antetokounmpo played in the EuroBasket 2022 with Greece, his second of such tournament.
+On August 25, 2022, Antetokounmpo scored a national team career-high 40 points, along with 8 rebounds and 5 assists, in an overtime loss to Serbia in the 2023 World Cup qualifiers.
+In September, Antetokounmpo played in the EuroBasket 2022, his second such tournament.
 On September 6, Antetokounmpo scored 41 points in a 99–79 group stage win over Ukraine.
 This was the twelfth-highest points tally of all time, and the most points scored in a EuroBasket game since Dirk Nowitzki in 2001.
 Greece was eliminated by Germany in the quarter-finals, in a game in which Antetokounmpo had 31 points, 7 rebounds and 8 assists but was ejected after two unsportsmanlike fouls.
 He averaged 29.3 points, 8.8 rebounds, 4.7 assists, 1.5 steals and 0.8 blocks per game in 6 games played, while shooting 56.6% from the field.
 Antetokounmpo finished the tournament as the leading scorer and was selected to the All-Tournament Team.

-At the 2024 Summer Olympics, he carried the Greek flag at the Opening Ceremonies.
-He subsequently represented Greece in group stage against Canada, Spain and Australia, eventually finishing third with a 1–2 record.
+At the 2024 Summer Olympics, he carried the Greek flag at the opening ceremony.
+He then played in group stage against Canada, Spain, and Australia, eventually finishing third with a 1–2 record.
 Greece was eliminated by Germany in the quarter-finals, in a game in which Antetokounmpo scored 22 points.
-He averaged a tournament high 25.8 points along with 6.3 rebounds, 3.5 assists in 4 games played, while shooting 67.8% from the field.
+He averaged a tournament-high 25.8 points along with 6.3 rebounds, 3.5 assists in 4 games played, while shooting 67.8% from the field.
 For his performances, Antetokounmpo was named to the tournament's All-Second Team.

 At EuroBasket 2025, Antetokounmpo captained Greece again and led them to a bronze medal, the first medal for the country since 2009.
-In the third game place against Finland, he had 30 points, 17 rebounds, 6 assists and 2 blocks, done on 9-of-11 shooting from the field.
+In the third-place game against Finland, he had 30 points, 17 rebounds, 6 assists and 2 blocks on 9-of-11 shooting from the field.
+Following the game he declared that "We did it, this is probably the greatest accomplishment I have ever accomplished as an athlete".
 He was named to the All-Star Five of the tournament, as he was the second leading scorer with 27.3 points as well as 10.6 rebounds and 4.1 assists on average.

-From 2014 to 2025, Antetokounmpo played with the senior men's Greek national team in 44 official games, in major FIBA tournaments.
+From 2014 to 2025, Antetokounmpo played with the senior men's Greek national team in 44 official games in major FIBA tournaments.
 In those specific games, he has scored a total of 902 points, for a scoring average of 20.5 points per game.